 The BACB program is based on the successful Behavior Analysis Certification Program developed by the State of Florida.
 Similar programs were established in California, Texas, Pennsylvania, New York and Oklahoma.
 All of these programs transferred their certificants and credentialing responsibilities to the BACB and closed.

 The Behavior Analyst Certification Board contracts with Pearson VUE for examination administration, and contracts with Professional Testing Incorporated for psychometrics and examination development.
-The BACB administers the examinations three times per year in over 200 sites within the United States and over 150 sites outside the US.
+The BACB administers the examinations several times per year in over 200 sites within the United States and over 150 sites outside the US.
 The BACB has approved course sequences in over 170 universities.

 The Behavior Analyst Certification Board's BCBA and BCaBA credentialing programs are accredited by the National Commission for Certifying Agencies in Washington, DC.
 NCCA is the accreditation body of the Institute for Credentialing Excellence.

 Nondiscrimination As provided in the BACB’s bylaws, in conducting its activities, the BACB shall comply with all applicable laws that prohibit discrimination in employment or service provision because of a person’s race, color, religion, gender, age, disability, national origin, or because of any other protected characteristic.

 Click here for a copy of the BACB Bylaws.

 The BACB's Mission